Chrisanto76/st_cyr_website/README.md

 # st_cyr_website

-This is a eample website for the st-cyr cafe in paris 75017.
+This is a example website for the st-cyr cafe in paris 75017.

 Data base for mailing is deployed with formspree.